Joe-Bresee/Config-Synchronizer-Operator/README.md

 - Work with Git repositories and practice Go (which I've been learning in my other repo gophercises) (via [Gophercises](https://gophercises.com))
 - Learn Kubernetes concepts like CRDs, controllers, reconcilers, and status conditions
 - Understand reconciliation loops and GitOps workflows
+- learn how to use kubeapi and strengthen my understanding of neceessary rbacs and kubernetes interactions
+- learn how to do go authentication via https and ssh
+- going to learn how to support ca cert checking

 ## Features